Best HIIT workouts for beginners you can do at home with or without weights

 (Image credit: Shutterstock)

-HIIT is an abbreviation for High-Intensity Interval Training and whether or not you are a total newbie to the workout format, it’s beginner-friendly and a highly efficient way to burn calories in a short amount of time.
+HIIT is an abbreviation for High-Intensity Interval Training and whether or not you are a total newbie to the workout format, it’s beginner-friendly and a highly efficient way to burn calories and build strength in a short amount of time.

-This style of workout involves alternating between bursts of high-intensity exercise with brief periods of recovery and is one of the top cardio exercises that burns more calories than running.
-HIIT exercise can improve your cardio health, boost your metabolism and improve muscular strength and endurance.
+This style of workout involves alternating between bursts of high-intensity exercise with brief periods of recovery; it's one of the top cardio exercises that burns more calories than running.
+HIIT exercise can also improve your cardio health, boost your metabolism and improve muscular strength and endurance.

 Ready to give a beginner-friendly HIIT workout a go?
-With special advice from Mecayla Froerer, Director of Training for iFit, we've got a whole mix of HIIT workouts for you to try out.
+With special advice from Mecayla Froerer, director of training for iFit, we've got a whole mix of HIIT workouts for you to try out.
+Before you get stuck in, we highly recommend investing in one of the best yoga mats to roll out while you work out.

 Beginner HIIT Workout 1: Running (31 minutes)